musil/100DaysOfHomeLab2022/README.md

 - [X] Day 006 - My new additional storage server will be using BTRFS so time to learn something about it https://www.youtube.com/watch?v=RPO-fS6HQbY
 - [x] Day 007 - Preparing new storage server - 8x8TB HDD + 6x1.6TB Enterprise SSD.
 64GB RAM, 2x 10Gbit NI
 - [X] Day 008 - Maintenance on old storage server.
 Added 18TB disk to old storage server.
 Just to do backup of backups before migration to new storage :) And of course I have another copy in the Cloud (S3 immutable storage).
-- [ ] Day 009 - I resuscitated physical server at the disaster recovery location. high temperature... faulty air-condition.
+- [X] Day 009 - I resuscitated physical server at the disaster recovery location. high temperature... faulty air-condition.
-- [ ] Day 010 -
+- [X] Day 010 - home notebook upgrade - 512GB NVMe for #VMware Workstation VM's and +32GB RAM (64GB Total)
 - [ ] Day 011 -
 - [ ] Day 012 -
 - [ ] Day 013 -